ShawFromAttock/FYP-Medical-Image-Segmentation-using-Nested-UNet-Architecture/README.md

 ## About

 This repository contains the code and resources for our final year project (FYP) focusing on advanced medical image segmentation.
 We explore the potential of the U-Net++ architecture to achieve precise and efficient segmentation of complex medical images.
+This repository contains the code for an image segmentation model based on **UNet++**: A Nested U-Net Architecture for Medical Image Segmentation implemented in PyTorch.
+The architecture's details can be found in the [original UNet++ paper](https://arxiv.org/abs/1807.10165).

 ## Key Features